Slowly...but surely (Stage 2).

 Early Re-entry Actions from the Government of Alberta

-As of June 29, mini-leagues within the same geographical region will be allowed on sports fields with restrictions.
-The Multiplex facility will re-open to lease holders at 8:00 am on June 29 with restrictions as well.
-A full list of restrictions for these facilities will be published in the coming days.
+As of June 29, mini-leagues within the same geographical region are allowed on sports fields with restrictions.
+The Multiplex facility re-opened to lease holders on June 29 with restrictions as well.
+A full list of restrictions for these facilities is posted at each location.

-As of July 6, rental spaces at the Drill Hall, Memorial Arts Centre, and By-the-Lake Park Hall will be available for booking with restrictions in place.
-A list of restrictions accompanying the use of these facilities will be published in the coming days.
+As of July 6, rental spaces at the Drill Hall, Memorial Arts Centre, and By-the-Lake Park Hall are available for booking with restrictions in place.
+A list of restrictions accompanying the use of these facilities is posted at each location.

-On July 13, Wetaskiwin City Hall and the Public Works Office will re-open to the public with temporary hours (weekdays from 8:30am to 12 noon, and from 1pm to 4:30pm).
-City Hall will close to in-person traffic from noon to 1pm due to mid-day disinfection procedures in higher-risk areas.
-Staff will remain available by telephone during these closures.
+As of July 13, Wetaskiwin City Hall and the Public Works Office re-opened to the public with temporary hours (weekdays from 8:30am to 12 noon, and from 1pm to 4:30pm).
+City Hall is closed to in-person traffic from noon to 1pm due to mid-day disinfection procedures in higher-risk areas.
+Staff remain available by telephone during these closures.

 The Wetaskiwin Fire Station will remain closed to the public until further notice.
 If you have an emergency, please dial 9-1-1.